aht9887/fmpyfiles/README.md

 # fmpyfiles
-read fmu using fmpy in jetson nano archiconda3
+Read an fmu file using fmpy in jetson nano archiconda3(python)